AztecProtocol/aztec-packages/docs/docs/concepts/foundation/accounts/authwit.md

 A few more things we need to remember about private execution:

 - To stay private, it all happens on the user device.
-- Because it happens on the user device, additional user-provided information can be passed to the contract mid-execution.
+- Because it happens on the user device, additional user-provided information can be passed to the contract mid-execution via an oracle call.

 For example, when executing a private transfer, the wallet will be providing the notes that the user wants to transfer through one of these oracle calls instead of the function arguments.
 This allows us to keep the function signature simple, and have the user provide the notes they want to transfer through the oracle call.